sisinflab/warprec/warprec/utils/config/README.md

 - **meta**: The meta parameters of the model.
 Meta parameters affect initialization of the model, implementation and checkpoints.
 - **optimization**: A nested section containing all the information about the hyperparameter optimization done through Ray Tune.
+- **early_stopping**: An optional strategy which will stop the trial if the model has reached a plateau.
 - **parameters**: The parameters of the model.

 #### 📝 Meta